lvivJavaClub/lvivJavaClub.github.io/_posts/2018-02-22-Event-49-HTTP2-Summary.md

 we watched a Devoxx talk "HTTP/2 Two Years Later" by Jesse McConnell and Simone Bordet.
 The video was about HTTP/2 main ideas and advantages, issues and how it is supported in the Java ecosystem
 The video URL: [https://youtu.be/6tNqAFQ_gAc](https://youtu.be/6tNqAFQ_gAc)

-Join us next Thursday, at 10:00 in Jamaika (room 223)
+Join us next Thursday, at 10:00 in Jamaica (room 223)